-The client and the PHA representative will sign an agreement and establish a time frame for repayment, which will include the down payment amount, as well as the monthly amount to be paid.
+The client and the PHA representative will sign an agreement and establish a time frame for repayment, as well as the monthly amount to be paid.
+All repayments over \$5,000 will require a 10% down payment.

 The monthly payment will be included on the client's rent statement, and must be paid on or before the eighth calendar day of each month.